 Attend a Foreign University While Enrolled at SU

 Trade places with a student from another country!
 A reciprocal exchange enables SU students to attend a host university for a semester or year at about the same cost as at SU.
 Students participate fully in the life of the university abroad.
-This option provides more cultural immersion than shorter term programs and will also benefit second language acquisition.
+This option provides more cultural immersion than shorter term programs and, in some cases, will also benefit second language acquisition.
 Exchange students enroll in host university courses as regular students and are responsible for all course work and examinations.
 Students live in university arranged accommodations and can take advantage of all the programs at the host university.
-Currently, Stetson offers exchange programs in France, South Korea, Thailand, India, and the United Arab Emirates.
-It is expected that additional partners will commence in the 2013-2014 academic year.
+Currently, Stetson offers exchange programs in 5 continents and continues to look for new partnerships

 Exchanges also facilitate the transfer of credit from universities abroad to SU.
-Some of our exchanges are very specific – for instance, a music conservatory which only accepts music students.
+Some of our exchanges are very specific – for instance, a business school which only accepts business students.
 However, most are open to all majors as long as the credits will count for you.
-Our exchange partners are located throughout Europe, all across Asia, and we are currently expanding opportunities in Latin America, Oceania, and Africa.
-The sun literally never sets on SU students.

-Whether living in the university forms or with a host family, you are able to fully immerse yourself in the culture of the host country.
+Whether living in the university residence halls or with a host family, you are able to fully immerse yourself in the culture of the host country.
 Juniors, seniors, and mature sophomores are encouraged to take part in our exchange partnerships.

 When enrolled as an exchange student in a host university, you are responsible for all course work and examinations assigned at the local institution.
 Grades from the exchange programs will be transferred back to Stetson University and applied to students' ongoing GPA as transfer credits; however the grades will not be combined into the students' ongoing GPA.
 At graduation these grades will be calculated into the cumulative GPA.